bc-ticketing/idetix/README.md

   }
 }
 ```

--> try uploading full picture (evaluation point for report)
+### Ticket types:

-following information is on ethereum:
+Following information is stored on the blockchain:
-- ipfs hash (to the json above)
+- IPFS hash (of the JSON below)
+- Whether the ticket is non-fungible
+- Price
+- Finalization time
-- approver's eth address
+- Supply
-- required minimum approvement level
-- erc20 token or null adderess for ETH that is accepted for payment

-### Ticket type:
+- Presale block (Optional - only for ticket types with a presale)

+IPFS ticket metadata JSON schema:
 ```json
 {
   "version": "1.0",